Employment and employee benefits in Spain: overview

 A third party controls both of them (directly or indirectly).

-Employees also retain their continuous period of employment if they are transferred to a new entity and the business transfer falls within the definition of a "change of ownership" (Article 44, Workers' Statute).
+Employees also retain their continuous period of employment if they are transferred to a new entity and the business transfer falls within the definition of a "change of ownership" (section 44, Workers' Statute).
 A change of ownership includes any legal transaction that alters the employer's legal identity (such as a merger, spin-off, sale or assignment, and split or asset purchase).
 The ownership change can take place in:

 A specific workplace (or several specific workplaces).